conor-williams/AOC/README.md

 		-- 2017 Day 7.2
 		-- <s>2018 Day 7 1&2</s>
 	   	-- 2022 Day 9.2
+	o Timer begin added to the slow ones so they dont run too long (but you might not get the answer)
 </pre>
 <h3>Note: (of course you may already know this)</h3>
 <br>if you are not interested in waiting for one to finish